Credit Score for Apartments: Complete Guide to Rental Checks

 Score Range Rating Rental Impact

-510-621 Average May need guarantor or larger bond
+510-621 Average May need a backer or larger bond

-0-509 Below Average/Poor Difficult approval, need strong compensating factors
+0-509 Below Average/Poor Hard to get approved, need other strong points

 Key insight for first-time renters: